 Faith in God’s Promise—that he will never leave us or forsake us.

 Faith in God’s Presence—that he is with us in the darkest moments of life.

 Faith in God’s Power—that he can deliver us from every temptation.

 There is one other kind of faith that will help us in hard times.
 That is the shared faith of God’s people.
 So many believers struggle because they try to handle their problems alone.
 But God never intended that you should walk through the lonely valley by yourself.
 I received a note from someone who found her way back to God after a long time in the wilderness:

 I felt I should tell you a little bit of a story in hopes it might help someone else.

 Whenever I tell others about my rough road back to Christ from non-Christian relationships, the one question I am always asked is, “What would have helped make my road back a little easier?”
 My answer is, during my time of spiritual loneliness, if I had had a sister in Christ seek me out and tell me, “I’ve been there, I love you, and I can help you find your way back to Jesus,” perhaps I could have been spared a lot more pain than having to discover the answers on my own.

-I certainly am glad to share it because it is truly encouraging.
-And it reminds us again that we will all grow stronger as we lean on each other.
-If you’re having a hard time this morning keeping your head above water, tell someone else.
-Don’t fight the battle all by yourself.
+I am glad to share it because it is truly encouraging.
+It reminds us again that we grow stronger as we lean on each other.
+If you’re having a hard time keeping your head above water, tell someone else.
+Don’t fight the battle alone.
 Let the Lord minister to you through the resources of the body of Christ.

-In the case, the great Apostle himself drew strength from the courage of these new believers.
+In this case, the great Apostle himself drew strength from the courage of these new believers.
 Although he had come to minister to them, by standing firm in hard times they were ministering to him.
-Paul is saying, “I can face my trials because I see how well you are facing yours.
-Don’t Feel Sorry For Me.”
+Paul is saying, “I can face my trials because I see how well you are facing yours.”

 I Wouldn’t Take Away the Pain